-1. Ride on – CHRISTY MOORE
+1. Ride On – Christy Moore

-Irelands answer to Bruce Springsteen, Christy Moore is as Irish as potatoes.
-With a career spanning 40 years, he lives in the hearts and minds of all Irish people.
-This song was written by Jimmy Mc Carthy, Christy brings a tenderness to it that helps us all feel the raw emotion of a song that is ultimately about heartache and loss. ‘ I could never go with you no matter how I wanted to’.
-I’ll go with ya Christy!
+Ireland’s answer to Bruce Springsteen, Christy Moore is as Irish as potatoes.
+With a career spanning 50 years, he lives in the hearts and minds of all Irish people.

-2. The Rattlin Bog – long version! – Seamus Kennedy
+2. The Rattlin’ Bog – Seamus Kennedy

 The song with no end.
-This song can just go on and on and on depending on who is singing it and the extent of their memory.
-A popular pub or session song everyone can join in with at some stage due to its repetitive nature.
+This song can just go on and on and on, depending on who is singing it and the extent of their memory.
+The Rattlin’ Bog is a popular pub or session song everyone can join in with at some stage, due to its repetitive nature.

-3. It’ll be easier in the morning – Hothouse Flowers
+3. It’ll Be Easier in the Morning – Hothouse Flowers

-Liam and Fiachna ooze music throughout every pore and continue to create and perform to a level only dreamed of by other musicians.
-If you ever get the chance to see them live, take it.
+Liam and Fiachna ooze music from every pore and continue to create and perform to a level only dreamed of by other musicians.
+If you ever get the chance to see the Hothouse Flowers live, take it!

-4. The lonesome boatman –Finbar Furey
+4. The Lonesome Boatman –Finbar Furey

 5. Whiskey in the Jar – Thin Lizzy

-6. The Irish rover – The Dubliners and the Pogues
+6. The Irish Rover – The Dubliners and the Pogues

 7. The Foggy Dew – Sinead O Connor/The Chieftans

 The Foggy Dew sums up the confusion of the age where there were battles to be fought at home and abroad.
-Sinead O Connor featured on The Chieftainsx collaborative album with this haunting version.
+Sinead O’Connor featured on The Chieftainsx collaborative album with this haunting version.
 The pub of the same name in Dublin city centre remains a landmark to this day.

-8. Dublin in the rare ‘oul times – Luke Kelly and the Dubliners
+8. Dublin in the Rare ‘Oul Times – Luke Kelly and the Dubliners

 9. 7 Drunken Nights – The Dubliners

 Based on an 18th century Scottish folk song, this tells the story of a foolish drunk coming home each night only to be confronted by his wives lover ‘in the bed where my oul head should be’.

 10. Lisdoonvarna – Christy Moore

 Christy brings to life the ‘goings on’ at an Irish town festival and tells the story as only he can.
-The Music festival has ceased but a similarly interesting matchmaking festival now takes place every year and runs for 5 weeks and caters for up to 40000 singletons all seeking love in all the wrong places!
+Nowadays, the Lisdoonvarna music festival has ceased.
+In its place, a matchmaking festival now takes place annually.
+Over 5 weeks, 40,000 singletons seek love in all the wrong places!
 The resident matchmaker is Willie Daly.
 You couldn’t make it up.